HealthengineAU/booking-webhooks/README.md

 This event is triggered after a booking has been made within the Healthengine platform.
 An example payload is shown below.

-Please note that the patient gender field is optional.
-By default it will only be provided if your booking form collects it and if it is required as part of the services you offer.

 ```json
 {